microsoft/vscode-docs/docs/java/extensions.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

-To get started with this extension pack, you can visit [Getting Started with Java](https://code.visualstudio.com/docs/java/java-tutorial) tutorial
+To get started with this extension pack, you can visit [Getting Started with Java](https://code.visualstudio.com/docs/java/java-tutorial) tutorial.

+You can also install the standalone [SonarLint extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) that detects quality and security issues in your code.

+## Gradle for Java

+Visual Studio Code offers support Gradle support via the [Gradle for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle).
+To learn more how to use this extension, please visit the [Gradle section on Build Tools](https://code.visualstudio.com/docs/java/java-build#_gradle) page

 ## Spring Boot extensions